MateoWartelle/Python3-Adfly-Api/README.md

 $ pip3 install requirements.txt
 ```
 # Config
-You will need to go to https://api.adf.ly and grab your SECRET_KET & PUBLIC_KEY.<br>
+You will need to go to https://api.adf.ly and grab your SECRET_KET, PUBLIC_KEY & USER ID.<br>
 These will go inside of the class AdflyApiExample()

 ```python